 score / description:

-Backing track (2019) is a procedure for generating 30' of vocal content for application in various other pieces.
+Backing track (2019) is a procedure for generating 27' of vocal content for application in various other contexts.

-Backing track doesn't exist in alone, and is only activated by its use elsewhere.
+Backing track doesn't exist in isolation from other works, and is only activated by its use elsewhere.

-Free online neural network tools are used to isolate the vocals of a song.
-Any online tool is possible, high quality isn't priority, and all accidental noise/glitches/artefacts are welcome.
+Online stem extraction tools are used to extract the vocal layer of a song.
+Any tool is possible, 'high quality audio' isn't priority or even desired, and all accidental noise/glitches/artefacts are welcome.

 A B C B D A B C D B C D B C E D E F D C E F G, etc,